Physical therapy Techniques and Knowledge Sharing. https://mcqphysiotherapy.blogspot.com/

 Strengthening Core Body Muscles

 The muscles used to keep in balance on the Swiss [exercise] ball become stronger.
-Individuals build strength of back muscles and abdominal muscl
+Individuals build strength of back muscles and abdominal muscles.

 The benefits of Swiss ball are.